per-gron/shuriken/src/rs/doc/custom_operators.md

 * [`Average`](../include/rs/average.h) uses `Reduce` and `Map`.
 * [`All`](../include/rs/all.h) uses `Filter`, `Take` and `Reduce`.

 As you can see, a lot of things can be accomplished simply by combining other operators.
-Feel free to browse the code base and see how the built-in operators are built.
+Feel free to browse the code base and see how the built-in operators are written.

 If you need to combine more than one operator to achieve what you need to do, `BuildPipe` can be quite useful; [`Some`](../include/rs/some.h) uses it, for example.

-Another useful technique which can avoid the need for a fully custom operator is to to use stateful mapper and predicate functions. [`Skip`](../include/skip.h), [`SkipWhile`](../include/skip_while.h) and [`Scan`](../include/scan.h) are examples of that.
+Another useful technique which can avoid the need for a fully custom operator is to to use stateful mapper and predicate functions. [`Skip`](../include/rs/skip.h), [`SkipWhile`](../include/rs/skip_while.h) and [`Scan`](../include/rs/scan.h) are examples of that.

 If you find that it is impossible to do what you want with existing operators, or that combining existing operators does not perform well enough, it makes sense to start looking at writing a custom operator.